Danse Macabre: Background

-In her thesis, The Black Death and its Effect on 14th and 15th Century Art Anna Louise Des Ormeaux describes the effect of the Black Death on art, mentioning the Danse Macabre as she does so:Some plague art contains gruesome imagery that was directly influenced by the mortality of the plague or by the medieval fascination with the macabre and awareness of death that were augmented by the plague.
+The bubonic plague and its devastating effects on the European population were significantly contributing factors to the inspiration and solidification of the Dance of Death tradition in the fourteenth century.
+In her thesis, The Black Death and its Effect on 14th and 15th Century Art, Anna Louise Des Ormeaux describes the effect of the Black Death on art, mentioning the Danse Macabre as she does so:Some plague art contains gruesome imagery that was directly influenced by the mortality of the plague or by the medieval fascination with the macabre and awareness of death that were augmented by the plague.
 Some plague art documents psychosocial responses to the fear that plague aroused in its victims.
-Other plague art is of a subject that directly responds to people's reliance on religion to give them hope.The cultural impact of mass outbreaks of disease, of pandemics, are not fleeting or temporary.
-The effect can endure past the initial stages of outbreak, in its deep etching upon the culture and society.
+Other plague art is of a subject that directly responds to people's reliance on religion to give them hope.
+The cultural impact of mass outbreaks of disease are not fleeting or temporary.
+In their paper on “Black Death, Plagues, and the Danse Macabre.
+Depictions of Epidemics in Art,” Rittershaus and Eschenberg discuss artistic representations of various epidemics starting with the bubonic plague and extending to cholera and recent epidemics.
+The suffering and realization of death’s closeness, which the black death caused in Europe, were integrated with concepts of morality and Christianity to give rise to the Dance of Death tradition as a direct response to the epidemic.
+Cholera cases in the nineteenth century inspired a resurgence of Dance of Death depictions after the initial black death depictions, with religious connotations still present but less important.
+The Dance of Death tradition is a testament to the profound impact of an epidemic on people as depicted in art.
+A disease’s effect can endure past the initial stages of outbreak, in its deep etching upon the culture and society.
 This can be seen in the artworks and motifs of Danse Macabre as people attempted to cope with the death surrounding them.